natsteinmetz/partner_dashboard/README.md

 You will also need to install a library for visualization of the ERD for the rails-erd gem.
 This gem is dependent upon Graphviz and install instructions can be found at the Rails ERD [Install Page](http://rails-erd.rubyforge.org/install.html)

-After installing Qt and Graphviz, run 'bundle install' as usual.
+After installing Qt and Graphviz, run `bundle install` as usual.

 Then run `db:setup` [1], and you should be good to go!
 Have a look in the db/seeds.rb for the development login credentials.